mreichhoff/FreqBurger/README.md

 ## Project Status

+The project is a prototype, and under development.

+### Known Issues

+* Privileging word frequency ranks can favor sentences with typos or grammatical errors, like if a less-common form is replaced with a more-common one (imagine replacing making a typo and replacing `tea` with `the` or something in English).
-The project is a prototype.
-Content moderation (including further screening for offensive content; a rudimentary blocklist has already been applied, but it's far from perfect) and improvement of the translations are both ongoing efforts.
+* More content moderation, including further screening for offensive content, is needed.
+A rudimentary blocklist has already been applied, but it's not perfect.
+* More filtering of junk words and characters is needed.
+* Improving the sankey diagrams (with more paths, perhaps) is another potential work item.
+* General code cleanup, tests, etc. would be desirable.